← Back to Blog

 • Inconsistent state: Some data syncs, some doesn't, and you're left with incomplete records

-How Offline-First Apps Work
+How Resilient Apps Work

 What to Look For